 Regular checkups are the cornerstone to any plan to stay healthy.
 Many people think that unless they specialized treatment or some antibiotics for an ear infection, they don't need to visit their doctor.
 But there are plenty of reasons to go in for regular checkups, even when you don't feel sick.
 We'll outline them for you here and help you to understand what you're risking when you don't practice illness prevention as part of your long term health plan.

 Symptoms, such as a runny nose or a headache, are our indicators that there is something wrong with our bodies.
-When we have back pain, we know it's time to visit a chiropractor in Etobicoke.
+When we have pain from our dentures, we know it's time to visit the Islington Denture Centre, as an example.
 However, there are some conditions, such as cancers, Type II diabetes, and certain forms of hepatitis that may not present with any symptoms at all, allowing them to sneak up and pounce on you, causing major health problems and even death later in life if your doctor does not catch them early during a routine checkup.

 You should be especially careful to have regular checkups if you are at high risk for developing a certain illness or medical condition.
-If you regularly visit areas such as South America or Africa to work at a dentist, Toronto doctors need to keep an eye on you for signs you may have picked up an endemic illness.
+If you regularly visit areas such as South America or Africa to work at a dentist, your local doctor needs to keep an eye on you for signs you may have picked up an endemic illness.
 Also, if your family has a history of certain illnesses such as diabetes or heart disease, you will need regular testing.